kylequakk/tracalify.github.io/README.md

 IntelliJ – Java IDE used for backend development.
 Github – Used for pushing and pulling so that the code is synchronized between team members.
 Gemini – Used for the application to identify food items and the associated calorie amount.
 (API) Copilot – Used for advise on using the other tools to its full potential.
+Also used for AI image generation.
 Render - Used to connect our front and back end code over a localhost.

 ```